-I wanted to create a sock design with the leftover Koigu Yarn from my Kentia Wrap project.
-It’s 100% merino.
-I figured the yarn would be lovely for bed socks.
-I get such cold feet and hands in the colder months.
+Day 1 – I created a sock design with the leftover Koigu yarn from my Kentia Wrap project.
+It’s 100% merino and would be lovely for bed socks.
+I get cold feet and hands in the colder months.

 I chose to do a twisted rib cuff with 2 knit stitches through the back loop and one purl repeated.
 That looked appealing.

 When playing around with simple stitches for my sock’s leg, I chose to do a panel of seed stitches.